$t$-Analog of $q$-Characters, Bases of Quantum Cluster Algebras, and a Correction Technique: From characters to the quantum torus

-for some for some $m,m'\in\N^m$, its index $\ind M$ is $m-m'\in\Z^n\oplus \N^{m-n}$, \cf \cite{Plamondon10b}.
+for some for some $m,m'\in\N^m$, its index $\ind M$ is $m'-m\in\Z^m$, \cf \cite{Plamondon10b}.

-By abuse of notation, we use $\ind(\ )$ to denote the map from $\N^{I\times \{-1,0\}}$ to $\Z^n\oplus \N^{m-n}$ which sends $w=(w_{i,a})\in\N^{I\times \{-1,0\}}$ to $\ind(\oplus_{i,a}T_i[a]^{w_{i,a}})$.
+By abuse of notation, we use $\ind(\ )$ to denote the map from $\N^{I\times \{-1,0\}}$ to $\Z^n\oplus \N^{m-n}$ which sends $w=(w_{i,a})\in\N^{I\times \{-1,0\}}$ to $\ind(\oplus_i I_i^{w_{i,-1}})+\ind(\oplus_i T_i^{w_{i,0}})$.

-When $\tQ$ is of $z$-pattern in the sense of \cite{KimuraQin11}, the index map $\ind(\ )$ is denoted by $\zInd(\ )$ and the compatible pair by $(\ztB,\zLambda)$.
+When the ice quiver $\tQ$ is of level $1$ with $z$-pattern in the sense of \cite{KimuraQin11}, the index map $\ind(\ )$ is denoted by $\zInd(\ )$ and the compatible pair by $(\ztB,\zLambda)$.
 In this section, we shall see how the variation of the coefficients attached to the principal part $Q$ affects our computation.

 \begin{Lem} We have, for $1\leq k\leq n$,

 \end{Lem} \begin{proof} The first equation is clear.